aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/shield_advanced/shield_advanced/README.md

 ## Introduction

-The Shield Advanced solution will automate enabling Amazon Shield Advanced by deploying and configuring for the chosen AWS accounts or all the existing and future AWS Organization accounts.
+The Shield Advanced solution will automate enabling AWS Shield Advanced by deploying and configuring for the chosen AWS accounts or all the existing and future AWS Organization accounts.

 **Key solution features:**